Sudesh Fitzgerald

-Sudesh P. Fitzgerald (born 8 August 1986, in Georgetown) is a former Guyanese professional darts player.
+Sudesh P. Fitzgerald (born 8 August 1986, in Georgetown) is a Guyanese former professional darts player.
 His nickname is His Majesty.

 Playing career

-Fitzgerald reached the semi final of the 2008 WDF Americas Cup Singles, losing to Canada's Jerry Hull.
-Fitzgerald won the 2008 Caribbean and South American Masters to qualify for the 2009 PDC World Darts Championship where he faced South African Charles Losper in the Preliminary Round and lost 6-4.
+Fitzgerald reached the semi-final of the 2008 WDF Americas Cup Singles, losing to Canada's Jerry Hull.
+Fitzgerald won the 2008 Caribbean and South American Masters to qualify for the 2009 PDC World Darts Championship where he faced South African Charles Losper in the preliminary round and lost 6-4.